 First please sign in to the AWS Management Console.
 The easiest way to get NICE DCV running is to use one of the AMIs (Amazon Machine Images) available in the AWS Marketplace with NICE DCV pre-installed and configured which you can find here:

-- NI SP Amazon Machine Images (AMIs) with GPU 3D support and without GPU 3D acceleration running basically on every instance type
+- NI SP Amazon Machine Images (AMIs) with GPU 3D support and without GPU 3D acceleration running basically on every instance type.
+Here is partial overview of ready-made AMIs:

 - CENTOS 8 Desktop – NICE DCV for 3D NVIDIA-GPU based graphics instances